Under Threat From Trump, Canada Calls Snap Elections For April 28 - UrduPoint

 Under Threat From Trump, Canada Calls Snap Elections For April 28

+Canada's new Prime Minister Mark Carney on Sunday called early elections for April 28, pledging to defeat Donald Trump's drive to annex the United States' huge northern neighbor

-Ottawa, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2025) Canadian Prime Minister Mark Carney on Sunday called early elections for April 28, pledging to defeat Donald Trump's drive to annex the United States' huge northern neighbor.
+Ottawa, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2025) Canada's new Prime Minister Mark Carney on Sunday called early elections for April 28, pledging to defeat Donald Trump's drive to annex the United States' huge northern neighbor.

 Carney, a former central banker, was chosen by Canada's centrist Liberal Party to replace Justin Trudeau as prime minister, but he has never faced the country's broader electorate.

-That will now change as Carney brought parliamentary elections forward several months from October.
-He made it clear that the barrage of trade and sovereignty threats coming from the US president will be the focus of his campaign.
+That will now change as Carney brought parliamentary elections forward several months from October, and he made it clear that the barrage of trade and sovereignty threats coming from the US president will be the focus of his campaign.

 "I've just requested that the governor general dissolve parliament and call an election for April 28.
 She has agreed," Carney said in a speech to the nation, referring to King Charles III's representative in Canada, a member of the British Commonwealth.